Sharp Empirical Bernstein Bounds for the Variance of Bounded Random Variables: Main Results

+The second strategy is to express the variance as $\sigma^2 = E_{t-1} X_t^2 - \mu^2$, where by Assumption~\ref{ass:main_assumption} the conditional expectation remains constant across time.
+Moreover, since $X_t \in [0,1]$, the squared observations also lie in the unit interval, allowing the application of concentration inequalities for bounded variables to both the mean and the second moment; these bounds can then be combined via the union bound.
+However, as demonstrated in Appendix~\ref{section:naive_approach_two_eb}, this strategy yields inferior theoretical and empirical performance relative to the first approach.
+Intuitively, the performance gap stems from $\mathbb{V} (X-\mu)^2 \leq \mathbb{V} X^2$ (our method achieves the smaller variance).

+The section is organized as follows.
 In Section~\ref{section:supermartingale_construction}, we present the theoretical foundation of all the inequalities derived thereafter, namely a novel nonnegative supermartingale construction and its corollary.
 Section~\ref{section:upper_bound} and Section~\ref{section:lower_bound} make use of such theoretical tools to derive upper and lower confidence sequences, respectively.
+In particular, the latter (Section~\ref{section:lower_bound}) makes essential use of an auxiliary Bennett-type concentration inequality for the estimator of the mean.
 Section~\ref{section:ci} instantiates such confidence sequences in the (more classical) batch setting, where they reduce to confidence intervals.
-Lastly, Section~\ref{section:hs} extends these results to Hilbert spaces.
+We defer an extension of the results to Hilbert spaces to Appendix~\ref{section:extension_hs}.

-\subsection{A nonnegative supermartingale construction}
+\subsection{A Nonnegative Supermartingale Construction}

-We begin by introducing two nonnegative supermartingale constructions that serve as the theoretical foundation for the inequalities derived in this work.
+We begin by introducing two nonnegative supermartingale constructions that serve as the theoretical foundation for the inequalities derived in this work; these nonnegative supermartingales will lead to concentration bounds when in conjunction with Ville's inequality.
 Its proof may be found in Appendix~\ref{proof:main_supermartingale_theorem}. \begin{theorem} Let Assumption~\ref{ass:main_assumption} hold.
 For a $[0, 1]$-valued predictable sequence $(\widehat\mu_i)_{i \geq 1}$, denote

 For any $[0, 1]$-valued predictable sequence $(\widehat\sigma_i)_{i \geq 1}$ and any $[0, 1)$-valued predictable sequence $(\lambda_i)_{i \geq 1}$, the processes $(S_t^+)_{t\geq0}$ and $(S_t^-)_{t\geq0}$, with $S_0^+ := 1$, and $S_0^- := 1$, and